 Costs for dental implant treatment can vary for many reasons, so make sure you know exactly what is included in your treatment quote before you commit.

-Ask your dentist if all costs are included.
-Unexpected costs incurred once treatment has begun can add up, resulting in a higher final charge than originally anticipated.
+Ask your dentist if all dental implant costs are included.
+Unexpected extras incurred once treatment has begun can add up, resulting in a higher final charge than originally anticipated.

 At TDC, our prices are transparent and clearly outlined before treatment begins.
-Our full arch (ie full top / bottom sets of teeth) prices are all-inclusive so that our patients can be confident they will not incur any additional costs.
+Our full arch dental implant cost (ie full top / bottom sets of teeth) is all-inclusive so that our patients can be confident they will not incur any additional costs.